 On the other hand, if you want to get a desktop that can mine efficiently, then you will want to go for gaming computers.
-This is because gaming computers tend to have powerful graphic cards, and a powerful GPU is ideal for mining cryptomonies.
+This is because gaming computers tend to have powerful graphics cards, and a powerful GPU is ideal for mining crypto monies.

-It is also important to note that while graphic cards from Nvidia tend to be better for gaming, Radeon GPU tend to be more cost efficient.
-This means that Radeon graphic cards tend to be better for mining.
+It is also important to note that while graphics cards from Nvidia tend to be better for gaming, Radeon GPU tends to be more cost efficient.
+This means that Radeon graphics cards tend to be better for mining.

 Cryptocurrency mining PCs to boost you virtual money reserve